duncanbradley/thesis/introduction.md

 # Text

+See Zotero

 # Numerical Framing

+General knowledge on cognition about numbers - couple of papers summarising how good/bad we are and interesting findings.
 Non-visual perspective
 What is framing generally?
 What does it show about how our brains represent information?
 Lundquist et al.